 The Canada Games are watched by millions, and many fans follow the competing athletes via social media.
-As such, don't be surprised if you see a drastic increase in your follower count on Twitter, or if you see an unusual amount of friend requests on Facebook.
+As such, don't be surprised if you see a drastic increase in your followers on Instagram and SnapChat, or if you see an unusual amount of friend requests on Facebook.
 All this attention is great, but it's also an indicator of how careful you now have to be when posting something on social media.